When Do Ants Come Out During the Year? Expert Pest Tips

 +

-Most temperate ants forage once soil and air temps reach around 50 °F. Urban heat-islands can trigger activity earlier in sheltered spots.
+Most ants start foraging once soil and air temps reach around 50°F. Urban areas with extra heat can trigger activity earlier in sheltered spots.

 When do carpenter ants swarm?